dsqmoore/developer/index.md

 We've done our best to write the CloudApp API documentation to make integrating with it as simple as possible.
 Should you have questions we recommend:

 {: .index}
-* [Ask your question on Stackoverflow](http://stackoverflow.com) and experienced developers can help.
+* [Ask your question on Stack Overflow](http://stackoverflow.com) and experienced developers can help.
 * [Start a new discussion](http://support.getcloudapp.com) on our support forums.

 ## Contribute